01 Dec

 • Enable wildlife research hubs and conservation tech incubators near development sites

-Foreign investment isn’t the enemy of conservation — irresponsibility is.
-When ethics and capital align, the impact is exponential.
+Foreign investment isn’t the enemy of conservation.
+No, irresponsibility is.
+When ethics and capital align, the impact is exponential and creates win-win strategies for all.

 4.